Pūhaorangi

-According to Māori mythology, Pūhaorangi is a celestial being who descended from the heavens to sleep with the beautiful maiden Te Kuraimonoa.
+In Māori mythology, Pūhaorangi ("Gentle Breath of Heaven") is a celestial being who descended from the heavens to sleep with the beautiful maiden Te Kuraimonoa ("Precious Treasure").
 From this union came the revered ancestor Ohomairangi.

-Pūhaorangi is a powerful celestial deity associated with the cosmic halo and was the protector of Rangiātea which is the name of the house of the Creator in the heavens.
+Mythology

+In one version of the myth, Pūhaorangi is said to have seen Te Kuraimonoa from the heavens and fallen in love instantly.
+He would descend to Earth to sleep with Te Kuraimonoa, who initially believed it was her husband sleeping with her, before finding out it was Pūhaorangi.
+Te Kuraimonoa fell pregnant, and birthed the ancestor demi-god Ohomairangi.
+Other versions say that Pūhaorangi transformed himself into a rupé (a dove or pigeon) and impregnated Te Kuraimonoa in that form.

-It is because of this celestial origin that Ohomairangi and his descendants are known as Te Heketanga a Rangi (Descent of Heaven) a title carried by the navigator and explorer Ngatoroirangi.
+It is because of this celestial origin that Ohomairangi and his descendants are known as Te Heketanga a Rangi (Offspring of Heaven).
+Many Māori trace their ancestry back to Ohomairangi and, by extension, Pūhaorangi and Te Kuraimonoa.